open-AIMS/PyEwE/docs/index.md

     We recommend [uv](https://docs.astral.sh/uv/#__tabbed_1_2) for managing Python versions and dependencies.
 Install it if you haven't already.
 Restart your terminal after installation.

 3.  **Install Project Dependencies:**
-    Navigate to the `decom_py` project directory in your terminal and run:
+    Navigate to the `PyEwE` project directory in your terminal and run:
     ```bash
     uv sync
     ```